JenniferPeterson1203/unit-fundamentals/functions/lesson-notes/readme.md

   This code is a bit verbose but isn't too bad.
 However, consider we need to copy this pattern for 100 different animals.
 What problems could occur if we were to do this?

 - What is a function, and how does it help solve problems of repeatability and variability?
+  A function in Javascript is a set of instructions that can be used repeatedly with different inputs and situations, making it easier to reuse code and adapt to various scenarios.

 - Take a look at the function below.
 Explain each part of the function in your own words, using technical terms if possible.